MattSegal/devblog/content/python-formatting.md

 ### Give black a try

 [Black](https://github.com/psf/black/) is a tool that auto-formats your Python code.
-You jut run black over all your .py files and the correct formatting is applied for you.
+You run black over all your .py files and the correct formatting is applied for you.
 It's like [prettier](https://prettier.io/), but for Python instead of JavaScript.

 Importantly, Black has minimal configuration.
 You basically only get to choose the maximum line length that you want, and everything else is decided by the formatter.
 It's the "uncompromising Python code formatter".
 This means you don't get to choose what formatting style you use, but it also means you don't need to decide either: once you've adopted Black, you _never need to think about Python formatting again_.
 No more config files, no more arguing with your coworkers.
 Spend your time on more valuable things, like what your code is doing.